 - How the Minimalist Lifestyle Benefits Your Finances (But Is It Right for You?)

 - Investing Money for Beginners: What You Need to Know First

 Hello!
 My name is Todd and I founded Invested Wallet in mid 2018 to help others learn about finances.

 In 2014 I was in an apartment that I could barely afford, had a high car payment, two student loans, and then was let go from my job a few weeks before Christmas.

 This left me with just a few dollars each week in my checking account to scrape by after bills.
-At this time I had close to $50k in debt, under $1k in an emergency fund, and a few grand in a 401k (I didn’t even understand my 401k or contribute enough for the company match #FacePalm).
+At this time I had close to $50k in total debt remaining, under $1k in an emergency fund, and a few grand in a 401k.
+(I didn’t even understand my 401k or contribute enough for the company match #FacePalm).